leofalvo/mcgillcswebring.org/README.md

 ## How to Fork and Edit

 - **Forking**: Click on the 'Fork' button at the top right corner of the repository page.
-This
+This creates a copy of the repository in your GitHub account.
+- **Editing `./js/sites.js`**: Navigate to the `js` directory in your forked repository, find the `sites.js` file, and click on the edit icon (pencil).
+Add your details in the specified format.
+- **Submitting a Pull Request**: After committing your changes, head to the 'Pull requests' tab in the original repository and click 'New pull request'.
+Make sure to select your fork as the 'compare' branch and describe the changes you made.

+## Why Join?

+Joining the McGill CS Webring is a great way to:
+- Share your projects, blogs, or portfolio with fellow McGill CS students.
+- Discover the work of your peers and find collaboration opportunities.
+- Contribute to a community initiative and keep the spirit of web rings alive!